PsiACE/databend-internals/docs/content/docs/contribute-to-databend/write-and-run-tests.md

         r#"5 * (a and ) 1"#,
         r#"a + +"#,
         r#"CAST(col1 AS foo)"#,
-        // TODO(andylokandy): This is a bug being tracking in https://github.com/segeljakt/pratt/issues/7 r#"1 a"#,
+        r#"1 a"#,
         r#"CAST(col1)"#,
         r#"G.E.B IS NOT NULL AND